 WATCH: Massive 'Fire Tornado' Revealed In Footage Released By Officials

-It was just after 7:30 p.m., on July 26, that dispatchers heard Jeremy Stoke's mayday call.
+It was just after 7:30 p.m. on July 26 when dispatchers heard Jeremy Stoke's mayday call.
 The fire inspector had been in his pickup heading to evacuate a neighborhood in northwest Redding, Calif., when he was trapped by the blaze himself.

 Only silence answered the dispatchers' replies.
 They found Stoke's body the next day.